| Brenda

 and musicians in his studio: a disused wartime, radar bunker.
 John and

 Brenda knew each other and John had 'sat in' with Brenda on occasions.
+From 1982, they commenced on a musical 'relationship' that

 lasted almost a decade.
 Brenda and John's collaboration cemented a platform